We’ve all had those optometry cases—the ones where we know that if our patient had waited just a day longer, they might have never made it in at all.

 IMPACT ON PATIENT’S LIFE: Chiari malformation is an often-congenital cerebellar malformation that can cause severe neurological deficits in patients.
 Type 1 (of four classifications) is the only classification that affords the potential for a normal life.
 Had the underlying cause of the patient’s symptoms not been identified within a timely matter, irreversible damage to the cerebellum could have occurred.
 The secondary increased intracranial pressure (from cerebellar tonsil position within the spinal column) could have led to seizures, stroke, neurological damage, or death if the underlying cause was not identified.

-Case Study 3: Malignant Hypertension / Stage 3 Hypertensive Retinopathy / BRVO
+Case Study 3: Malignant Hypertension, Stage 3 Hypertensive Retinopathy, and BRVO

 DOCTOR: ASHLEY KADAKIA, OD